Nunez350/test-repo-2018/README.md

 * minmaxradiuscircle.py

 ## How to run file
-1. Open a termial
+1. Open a termial.
-2. Go to the directory where you have all three files
+2. Go to the directory where you have all three files.
-3. type '''python3 demoPercentMinCircle.py''' to see the demonstration.
+3. Type '''python3 demoPercentMinCircle.py''' to run the demonstration.